WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 }
 ```

-This is a minimal file, you can also specify various features and plugins, see documentation for full details.
+This is a minimal file, you can also specify various features and plugins, [see wp-env documentation](https://developer.wordpress.org/block-editor/packages/packages-env/) for full details.
 The `"core": null` parameter indicates no version specified, so it defaults to the latest version.

  Start the environment: